Tattoo Aftercare Instructions

 Days 4–10:

 The tattoo will begin to peel and flake, similar to a mild sunburn.
+PLEASE DO NOT PEEL OR SCRATCH.

 Days 10–21: